silanluetan40882407/kas/README.md

 Added detailed comments for clarity - build 569 Updated dependencies to latest versions - update 17 Updated styling and themes - 817
+Updated README with new instructions - update 10